pi-star-2025/pi_star/Genetics/sexuality.md

 The secrets are highly nested before actually getting to the 3.14159265.

 The eardrum uses an alarm architecture pattern, with various levels/compartments to keep secrets.

+## Left Ear / Right Ear

+Whereas the left ear often connects you to the past, the right ear connects you more to the future.

+One pushes towards earth and the other towards the star.